 - Thursdays and Saturdays are next cheapest, because who wants to cut a weekend away short?

 Since we’re on the topic of saving money here… make sure not to miss my 15 ways to make and save money for traveling!
 (Psst, it’s easier than you think!)
+Or my post on 6 real ways to actually make money while traveling.

 Ultimately, be flexible if you can.
 Let’s say you live near multiple airports, make sure to check each of them to see which is offering the best price!